lmarti/sms-eda-mec/README.md

 ## Credits

-Parts of SMS-EDA-MEC code is based on the Matlab implementations of SMS-EMOA and OCD by Fabian Kretzschmar and Tobias Wagner.
+Parts of SMS-EDA-MEC code is based on the Matlab implementation of SMS-EMOA and OCD by Fabian Kretzschmar and Tobias Wagner.
 See [https://ls11-www.cs.uni-dortmund.de/rudolph/hypervolume/start](https://ls11-www.cs.uni-dortmund.de/rudolph/hypervolume/start) for further details.

-* WFG implementation (`wfg.m`) by Robin Purshouse.
+* WFG problems implementation (`wfg.m`) by Robin Purshouse (University of Sheffield).
-* Hypervolume implementation by Thomas Vo&szlig; (Ruhr-Universit&auml;t Bochum)
+* Hypervolume implementation by Thomas Vo&szlig; (Ruhr-Universit&auml;t Bochum) as part of the [Shark](http://image.diku.dk/shark/) library.
 * `paretofront.m` by Yi Cao (Cranfield University).
-* For other cases check the function documentation for author acknowledgements.
+* For other cases, check the function documentation for author acknowledgements.